schemetrica/automating-data-delivery-odk-central/README.md

 The purpose of this article is to show how survey data can be processed using an open source data integration tool (Kettle).
-We retrieve submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transform the JSON document into tabular rows, then loading the rows into a dataset stored in a CKAN data portal.
+We retrieve submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transform the JSON document into tabular rows, then load the rows into a dataset stored in a CKAN data portal.
 The workflow is implemented using a small number of Kettle steps and can be freely modified by anyone in the ODK Community.
-Additional scenarios are discussed, and links to documentation are provided at the end.
+Additional scenarios are discussed and links to documentation are provided at the end.

 ## About Kettle

 [Kettle](http://www.ibridge.be/) is an open source tool for extracting, transforming and loading data.
-The design paradigm is based on the concept of components ("steps") that are connected to form a data pipeline (aka a *directed graph*).
+The design paradigm is based on the concept of components (*steps*) that are connected to form a data pipeline (aka a *directed graph*).
 Data flows from component to component as defined in the graph; this fulfils the logic of the transformation.
 Each component implements a specific type of